dawsonpar/UCAutomation/dev-guide/dev_guide.md

 ## Troubleshooting

+### Converted file not found

+Check the version of Adobe DNG Converter and see if it supports converting the latest raw photos.
+You may need to redownload the latest version of Adobe DNG Converter.

 ### No such file or directory: 'Users/{User}/UCAutomation/lib/rawconverter_out.log'

 - Ensure you've created the lib directory as described in step 4.